rlugojr/linkurious-enterprise-manual/style/size-edges.md

 Sizing the edges works exactly the same.

-By default the relationships all have the same size.
-Using the size can be helpful to visualize a numerical value associated to the relationships in your graph.
+By default all the edges have the same size.
+It is possible though to choose to map the size of edges to certain properties.
+This way it will be possible to visualize that property.

 ![criteo](https://dl.dropboxusercontent.com/s/3vluq781j7yfw5d/46.png?dl=0)